 A referral code is a subset of a referral link.

 Referral links will be common for a particular campaign.
 However, the codes are unique identifiers that enable tracking of these links to each individual profile!

-Some companies use referral code instead of referral link.
+Some companies use referral codes instead of referral links.
 Those codes are asked during the sign up process.

-So when users signs up, they are asked to enter their referral/discount code in order to receive a reward.
-In those cases, both the new customer and the person who referred her, receive a reward.
+So when users sign up, they are asked to enter their referral/discount code in order to receive a reward.
+In those cases, both the new customer and the person who referred them, receive a reward.

 Why Use Referral Links?

 Each company needs to convert its online traffic into paying customers in order to prosper.

 In the brick-and-mortar world, affiliate and referral programs have yielded many successes like Amway.

 Therefore, it only begs to consider that such incentive-based schemes will also work online.
 And they do!